thlorenz/thlorenz.com-blog/event-stream/post.md

 Streams are the number one topic in the nodejs community this year, so I decided to get a better understanding of what everybody is talking about by reading through one of the most cited libraries related to streams.

 I took a look at [Dominic Tarr](https://github.com/dominictarr)'s [event-stream module](https://github.com/dominictarr/event-stream) and do understand now why people are so excited.

-It's all about piping and transforming data as found in functional languages (e.g, Haskell).
+It's all about piping and transforming data as is common in functional languages (e.g, Haskell).

 As pointed out by James Halliday (aka substack) in his [lxjs talk](http://www.youtube.com/watch?v=lQAV3bPOYHo&feature=plcp) this approach is also a big part of Unix.

-Unix is all about using lots of tools of which each do only one small thing and string them together to archieve a bigger goal.
+Unix is all about using lots of tools - which each of which do only one small thing - and string them together to archieve a bigger goal.

 In nodejs/javascript land the tools are modules.